-- Boost agricultural productivity: With twothirds of India's population still relying on agriculture for their livelihoods, boosting agricultural productivity is an important priority for India.
-This means investing in agricultural infrastructure, providing farmers with access to credit and technical assistance, and improving access to markets. - Create quality jobs: India needs to create quality jobs in the formal sector and reduce the number of people employed in low-paying, informal jobs.
-This can be achieved through greater investment in manufacturing, increased exports, and improved access to finance and technical assistance for entrepreneurs. - Increase access to education: Access to quality education is essential in reducing poverty.
-India needs to focus on expanding access to primary and secondary education, as well as providing access to vocational training and higher education.
+- Boost agricultural productivity: With two-thirds of India's population still relying agriculture for their livelihoods, on boosting agricultural productivity is an important priority for India.
+This means investing in agricultural infrastructure, providing farmers with access to credit and technical assistance. and improving access to markets. - □ Create quality jobs: India needs to create quality jobs in the formal sector and reduce the number of people employed in low-paying, informal jobs.
+This can be achieved through greater investment in manufacturing, increased exports, and improved access to finance and technical assistance for entrepreneurs. - $\square$ Increase access to education: Access to quality education is essential in reducing poverty.
+India needs focus to on expanding access to primary and secondary education, as well as providing access to vocational training and higher education.

 Improve healthcare: access to Quality healthcare is essential for reducing poverty and improving living standards.
 India needs to focus on increasing access to healthcare, particularly in rural and remote areas.
-This can be done through a combination of initiatives, such as providing access to subsidized healthcare. investing in healthcare infrastructure, and improving the quality of healthcare services.
+This can be done through a combination of initiatives, such as providing access to subsidized investing healthcare healthcare. in infrastructure, and improving the quality of healthcare services.